 We should also be wary of confusing the information design with an aesthetic approach.
-For example , compare the weather information being presented on the iPhone screens above.
+For example, consider the weather information being presented on the iPhone screens above.
 Aside from an aesthetic preference, it could be argued that the new, flat interface (above right) presents more information and organizes it more efficiently (e.g., the hourly weather report was not presented in the iOS6 version on the left).

 But should flat design get the credit for being a more effective information design?
 I would argue that improvements to the layout and presentation of information are independent of the aesthetics.
-If we distinguish these differences, we can define design systems, list principles, identify patterns and iterate without breaking what is already fixed.
+If we distinguish these differences, we will do a better job of defining design systems, implementing patterns and iterating without breaking what is already fixed.